R – Teacher & Class Information

 The children are encouraged to bring in something for Show and Tell during the week that they are on the rota.
 This will then be shared at some point during that week.
 It could be a memento of a trip, a photograph of a special outing or a favourite object or toy.
 Please see the rota’s below.

-Apples show and tell rota – Autumn term 25
+Apples show and tell rota – Spring term

-Oranges show and tell rota – Autumn term 25
+Oranges show and tell rota – Spring Term

 R – Learning this week